YetChunF/CSCI164-Search-Eight-Puzzle/README.md

 The python command may vary depending on your OS.
 On Windows it may be `py`.

 ### Using the puzzle animation function

-Requirements: MUST HAVE PYGAME INSTALLED.
-Feel free to open up a virtual environment and use the requirements.txt file I've provided.
-If you're feeling dangerous, you can also just run `pip install -r requirements.txt` to simply install the correct pygame version globally.
-This is not recommended.

 Start by simply importing the animation library.
 ```python